txx99/ML-AI/DrugDiscovery/Acetylcholinesterase_tutorial/README.md

 Build an ML model for drug discovery using the ChEMBL database (https://www.ebi.ac.uk/chembl/) of bioactive molecules with drug-inducing properties.
 ## Acetylcholinesterase [CHEMBL220]
+main.py = entire code in one python script \
+DD_ML_Part_X = code split into 4 parts in Jupyter notebook, with markdown commentary

 ### **Query:**
 'acetylcholinesterase' *Human Acetylcholinesterase*
 ### **Preprocess:**